nokia/ntt/docs/live-testing-and-profiling.md

   length-prefixed `octetstring` (`framing := "length-prefix"`) for binary.
   A custom wire protocol (a different delimiter, TLS, a message bus) is a Go [`api.TestPort`](../runtime/port/api/api.go) — see below.
-- **One address per port name.** A `.cfg` maps a port *instance name* to a single address; a per-component address (different SUTs behind the same port name on different components) is a follow-on — the config's component field doesn't yet map to the runtime's per-component port identity.
+- **Component matching granularity.** A rule's component selector matches a component's name, type, `mtc`, or `*` (see above).
+Two *instances* of the same component type that need different addresses can't yet be told apart by the config unless they were created with distinct names.
 - **Reproducibility.** Live verdicts depend on the real SUT and network;
   they are not reproducible-by-construction the way virtual-clock functional runs are.
 Keep functional conformance runs on the default clock.